Mission & History

 In December of 2011, the Museum entered into a lease on 4.2 acres with an existing building located at 1835 W. Steele Lane, Santa Rosa.

 In 2011, CMOSC received a grant ($1,835,000) from the State of California's Department of Parks and Recreation to build an outdoor nature education area called "Mary's Garden" named after the Spanish word meaning butterfly.

 In 2012, the Museum team launched an $8.3MM capital campaign, which included the state grant as well as additional funding to build the permanent Museum.
 The Ella Bisbee Foundation was the first major seed funder for the capital campaign when they approached the Museum about a legacy gift of an art room.

 In 2014, the Museum opened Mary's Garden, the first phase of the capital campaign, to the public.
 And a year later, followed with the opening of the Science and Imagination Gallery and Totopia interior galleries with a generous $1M stakeholder gift from the Ernest L. and Ruth W. Finley Foundation.
 In September of 2015, the Museum celebrated the completion of the capital campaign.

-The Museum campus includes over 7,000 square feet of existing interior space that is currently being remodeled, coupled with 36,000 square feet of outdoor exhibits.
+The Museum campus includes over 7,000 square feet of existing interior space, coupled with 36,000 square feet of outdoor exhibits.
 All exhibits are devoted to science, art or nature, with a specific emphasis in the outdoor exhibit garden on environmental sustainability, water conservation and renewable energies.

 We are eternally grateful for the significant gifts that have been made by so many individuals and foundations over the past decade.
 The Children's Museum of Sonoma County exists today because of the incredible generosity and vision of so many in our community.